Skip to content

 typescript

-assert(true, 'This should not throw');
+assert(true, 'This message will not appear');

-assert(value !== null && value !== undefined, 'Value should not be null or undefined');
+assert(value !== null && value !== undefined, 'Value must not be null or undefined');

 assert(number > 0, 'Number must be positive');

-// Example of using assert with a custom error
+// Using a custom error class

-class CustomError extends Error {
+class ValidationError extends Error {

 constructor(message: string) {